stephenkiilu/starter-hugo-academic/content/post/writing-technical-content/index.md

 title: Plastic Menace in Ghana
 subtitle:

 summary: It is no secret that plastic is ubiquitous.
-Plastic pollution is one of the most serious environmental issues of the 21st century.
-Plastics are not only detrimental to the environment, but they are also harmful to animal and human health.
-According to the United Nations Environment Programme (UNEP), the equivalent of one garbage truck’s worth of plastic is dumped into the oceans every minute.
-Ghana is not exempted, though, as the problem of solid waste is apparent throughout the country.
-The majority of plastic in Ghana originates from plastic bags and food wrappers, which have a short lifespan yet remain in the environment for centuries... [more](https://medium.com/@ngumbikiilu95/plastic-menace-in-ghana-525e8f090450)
+Plastic pollution is one of the most serious environmental issues of the 21st century... [more](https://medium.com/@ngumbikiilu95/plastic-menace-in-ghana-525e8f090450)

 # Link this post with a project
 projects: []